witKen/Type-cheat/README.md

-###Note: This project was made for fun and was not meant for real life cheating.
-Please use responsiblely:)
+###Note: This project was made for fun.
+I wouldn't recommend using this cheats for any game.
+It could get your account banned or ruin the experience for you.
 <body>
   <h1>Type Cheat</h1>
   <h2>For Monkeytype:</h2>